The Vermont Statutes Online

 6.5 Ten (10) percent of the moose hunting permits may be issued to non-resident hunters.

-9.0 Moose Hunting Permits9.1 An applicant who is chosen by lottery, or is the successful auction bidder may purchase a moose hunting permit from the Department.
+8.0 Moose Hunting Permits8.1 An applicant who is chosen by lottery, or is a successful auction bidder may purchase a moose hunting permit from the Department.

-9.2 At the time of issuance, moose season permit recipients and designated Subpermittees must hold a valid Vermont big game hunting license.
+8.2 At the time of issuance, all moose hunting permit recipients and designated Subpermittees must hold a valid Vermont big game hunting license.

-10.2 Requests for deferment shall be made on the Department-issued form to the Commissioner and received no later than three days prior to the start of the moose season for which a permit has been issued.
+9.2 Requests for deferment shall be made on the Department-issued form to the Commissioner and received no later than the first day of the moose season for which a permit has been issued.
 Requests shall contain information required by the Commissioner to substantiate the request.

 (b) No person who holds a valid moose hunting permit in one year may be designated as a Subpermittee in the same year.